Sidduri2025/RehabEdge/README.md

 o If the internet connection is lost, the RehabEdge app must continue operating offline and automatically sync results within 10 minutes of reconnection.

+## Availability

+o The doctor dashboard should maintain 99.5% uptime monthly to ensure continuous access.